Panorama (British TV programme): Euro 2012: Stadiums of Hate

 Another source used in the film, anti-racism campaigner Jacek Purski said: "The material prepared by the BBC is one-sided.
 It does not show the whole story of Polish preparations for the Euros.
 It does not show the Championship ran a lot of activities aimed at combating racism in the "Respect Diversity" campaign.
 For us the Euro is not only about matches.
 The event has become an opportunity to fight effectively against racism and promote multiculturalism.
 There is no country in Europe free from racism.
 These are the facts."

 Black Polish MP John Godson said: "The documentary was biased, one-sided and rather sensational.
 I have received information that there were also interviews that were omitted by the BBC—for example, interview with the Polish police."

 A reporter from Gazeta Wyborcza, Poland's most popular left-wing newspaper, questioned Panoramas practices and said: "I am becoming more and more surprised with what the BBC says.
 So far it has denied two situations I witnessed.
 I would not be surprised if the BBC prepared a statement saying that the Panorama crew has never been to Poland."

 Ukrainian foreign ministry spokesman Oleh Voloshyn responded that the allegations were an "invented and mythical problem", and that "Nazi symbols can be seen at ... any match in England".
 Polish Prime Minister Donald Tusk stated: "Nobody who comes to Poland will be in any danger because of his race.
 This is not our custom, as is not pointing out similar incidents in other countries."

 The Guardian reported: "Other sources have come forward to say that an interview with a Jewish Israeli player was also cut from the programme because he failed to confirm Panoramas "anti-semitism" thesis.
 The BBC interviewed midfielder Aviram Baruchian, who plays for the Polish team Polonia Warsaw.
 One source who was present said the Panorama journalists had complained afterwards that the interview was "useless".
 Panorama strongly denies this.
-It says the interview was not used because Baruchian had only played in the Polish league since January.
+It says the interview was not used because Baruchian had played in the Polish league since only January.

 Panorama responded to the criticism, saying: